-By Brett Williams.
-Last Updated 19th July 2021.
+By Joanne Jeffries.
+Last Updated 18th October 2021.
 Welcome to our electric shock injury compensation claims guide.

 If you have been injured by an electric shock due to an accident that was caused by the negligence of another party or your next of kin was killed by electrocution, you could be entitled to make a personal injury claim for electric shock compensation.
 Trust Accident Claims UK to help you make an electrocution or electric shock injury claim for compensation.

 We are a trusted personal injury solicitor’s firm, who can provide you with a specialist solicitor who can win your electric shock compensation claim for you.
 Clients often ask us “How much can I claim for an electric shock?”
-Electric shock claim amounts can vary greatly depending on the nature of your accident and the extent of the injuries that you suffered.
+Electric shock claim amounts can vary greatly depending on the nature of your accident and the extent of the injuries that you suffered, including whether they are long term.
 However, many of the compensation amounts for an electric shock that we win for our clients are in the tens of thousands of pounds or even higher, so it is well worth pursuing your claim.
-If you have been injured due to an electric shock injury or lost someone close due to electrocution, which was caused by an accident which was not your fault, or the fault of someone else then do not delay.
+If you have been injured due to an electric shock injury or lost someone close due to electrocution, which was caused by an electric shocks in the workplace which were not your fault, or the fault of someone else then do not delay.

 Call Accident Claims UK today on 0800 073 8801 for your free legal consultation.
 If we think you have a legitimate case for making electric shock injury compensation claims, we will provide you with the right solicitor to handle your case.
 We’re looking forward to receiving your call.